josefkarasek/docker101/README.md

 $ sudo groupadd docker
 $ sudo gpasswd -a $(whoami) docker
 ```
+#### Ubuntu
+A section of [this](https://www.digitalocean.com/community/tutorials/how-to-dockerise-and-deploy-multiple-wordpress-applications-on-ubuntu) tutorial can be helpful while installing Docker on Ubuntu.
 ### Mac & Windows users
 Nor Windows, neither Macs run Docker natively as of yet.
 To get it there we're going to use [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Docker Toolbox](https://www.docker.com/toolbox).
 Install VirtualBox first, then Docker Toolbox.
 After installing both, run the Toolbox.
 It will download necessary images and load Boot2Docker.
 Now you can test your installation.
 ## Test